wp-plugins/scrapeazon/readme.txt

 <code>[scrapeazon isbn="9781451627299" noblanks="true"]</code>

 == Upgrade Notice ==

+= 2.2.3 =
+Adds support for width and height percentages and hardens URL sanitization.

 = 2.2.2 =
 Adds a shortcode button to the text editor, the ability to retrieve reviews by SKU, the ability to disable the reviews summary, and the ability to truncate reviews to a custom length.